 Governing bodies and proprietors must ensure that they comply with their duties under legislation.
-They must also have regard to this guidance to ensure that the policies, procedures and training in their school are always effective and comply with the law.
+They must also have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are always effective and comply with the law.